Department of Teacher and Bilingual Education

 EDRG 3321 Literature for Public Sch 3 SCH (3-0)

 Criteria for selection and evaluation of children's literature in public schools; techniques for using literature in the classroom; integrating children's literature into the content area and reading curriculum.
 Using literature to meet the needs of children and to complement the reading and content area curriculum in elementary schools.
-Prerequisite: 9 semester hours of English.
+Prerequisite: 9 semester hours of English and Admission to teacher education.

 Strategies for teaching reading in the content areas with emphasis on the skills necessary for helping students increase their reading vocabulary and reading comprehension according to the Science of Teaching Reading (STR).
 Prerequisite: admission to teacher education..